-Consequently, the interplay between local and global knowledge flows and multi-scalar learning is crucial for innovation to emerge (Gertler & Levitte, 2005; Cooke et al, 2007).
-If the cognitive distance becomes too short (Nootebom et al, 2007) and local knowledge sources are overly relied upon, the learning ability of the local firms and other actors may be hampered and the capacity to adapt to ever-changing situations may diminish and an entire region may be locked into its past (Grabher, 1993).
-In the knowledge economy, at a general level, the basic policy recipe emerging from this body of literature is that a region needs to cultivate some specific differentiated and locally rooted knowledge bases and to foster related linkages with other relevant knowledge sources in the world.
-In addition, intensifying knowledge links within a region and helping firms and other organisations to link with global knowledge sources is often stressed.
+At all events, in the knowledge economy, at a general level, the basic policy recipe emerging from this body of literature is that a region needs to cultivate some specific differentiated and locally rooted knowledge bases and to foster related linkages with other relevant knowledge sources wherever they are.
+In addition, intensifying knowledge links within a region and helping firms and other organisations to link with global knowledge sources is often emphasised.
 The nature and directions of 'extra-territorial links and pipelines' are not, however, well described in the literature.

-2.3.
-Knowledge bases
+2.3 Knowledge bases

 In this study, we use two of the three knowledge bases identified by Asheim and Coenen (2005), Asheim and Gertler (2005), Asheim et al (2007) and Gertler (2008) and distinguish between analytical, synthetic and symbolic knowledge bases.
-The three knowledge bases are to be seen as ideal types that encompass and acknowledge the diversity of professional and occupational groups as well as competences related to them (Asheim et al. 2006).
-Since the knowledge bases and the theoretical considerations behind them have been mentioned already in the introductory article of this special issue, the main ideas of the knowledge bases are only briefly introduced here.
+The three knowledge bases are to be seen as ideal types that encompass and acknowledge the diversity of professional and occupational groups as well as competences related to them (Asheim et al, 2006a).
+Since the knowledge bases and the theoretical considerations behind them have already been mentioned in the introductory article of this special issue, the main ideas of the knowledge bases are only briefly introduced here.

 An analytical knowledge base is based on innovation created from new knowledge, dominated by codified, mainly scientific knowledge, usually based on deductive processes and formal models that can also be relatively easily transferred from context to context.
 Hence, research collaboration between firms and research organisations is typical in cases where an analytical knowledge base is drawn upon (Asheim et al, 2007, p.
-661) and innovation systems are usually seen rather narrowly from the STI perspective, on which 'know-why' knowledge is especially focused (Gertler 2008, p.
+661) and innovation systems are usually seen rather narrowly from the STI perspective, on which 'know-why' knowledge is especially focused (Gertler, 2008, p.
 211).
-If an analytical knowledge base revolves around new codified knowledge, a synthetic knowledge base is based on novel combinations of existing knowledge that is often constructed in interactive learning process among firms, customers, clients, research organisations and even competitors.
+If an analytical knowledge base revolves around new codified knowledge, a synthetic knowledge base is based on novel combinations of existing knowledge that is often constructed in interactive learning processes among firms, customers, clients, research organisations and even competitors.
 Here, tacit knowledge is more dominant than codified knowledge even though both may be needed.
 Synthetic knowledge bases stress the importance of applied, problem-solving focused knowledge that is more inductive than deductive in nature.
-The 'Know-how' type of knowledge is in the core of the knowledge base and its meaning can vary considerably (Gertler, 2008; Asheim et al, 2007, p.
+The 'know-how' type of knowledge is in the core of the knowledge base and its meaning can vary considerably (Gertler, 2008; Asheim et al, 2007, p.
 664-666.)
 Examples of sectors with a synthetic knowledge base include the automotive industry and engineering.
 Earlier studies show that the technological competitive advantage of the machinery industry in Tampere is based on synthesis of hydraulics, automation and information and communication technology (Martinez-Vela, 2007).

-A symbolic knowledge base enables innovation by recombination of existing knowledge in new ways.
+A symbolic knowledge base enables innovation by a recombination of existing knowledge in new ways.
 It introduces craft and practical skills as important sources of new knowledge and it also highlights the importance of learning through interaction in professional communities.
 It is clearly more culturally oriented than the other two knowledge bases and hence the importance of reusing, redefining or challenging existing conventions to create new symbols and identities becomes relevant (Asheim et al, 2007).
-It has a strong semiotic content and the importance of interpretation is high so meaning may vary highly between places (Gertler, 2008).
+It has a strong semiotic content and the importance of interpretation is high so meaning may vary greatly between places (Gertler, 2008).
 Symbolic knowledge is related to dynamic development of cultural industries such as media (film making, publishing, music, etc.), advertising, design, and fashion.
 Digital knowledge is a new technology-intensive element in the same industries, where the medium may be digital but the content, the value added for an end user or customer, is symbolic, artistic or creative.